 - 16.7 percent of respondents are part of a continuity of operations plan or continuity of government plan.

 - 66.7 percent of respondents are part of an emergency operations plan.

 - Respondents maintain the following capabilities that could assist in addressing hazards:

 - Emergency Response

 - Administration and maintenance staff

 - Back-up power for vulnerable locations

 - Conducting surveys and research

 - Sustainable agriculture grants

 - Watershed restoration planning

 - Climate hazard vulnerability planning

 - Planning guidance and grants

 - Stormwater assistance grants

 - Natural resource protection and green infrastructure requirements for the development of projects

-- 50 percent of respondents are not involved in conducting studies or developing programs that would further support Yates County's hazard mitigation program.
+- 50 percent of respondents are not involved in conducting studies or developing programs that would further support Sussex County's hazard mitigation program.
 One respondent is involved in such work.

-- One respondent has a list of projects or programs they would like complete in order to reduce vulnerability to damages and losses, including working with Sussex County and its municipalities to each complete a Climate Change-Related Hazard Vulnerability Assessment (CCRHVA) and associated plans.